Ashtead War Memorials - Wing Commander Kenneth Duke Knocker RAF: 214 Sqn

 After the Second World War the Baroness engaged in fund raising for the RAF Association and the Benevolent Fund.
 She lived in the Earl Haig Homes in Park Lane, Ashtead, a striking figure, tall with a deep voice, flamboyantly dressed with large ear-rings and a voluminous dark cloak.
 Because of her appearance, she was known as 'Gypsy' but only her special friends were allowed to call her this.

-four.
-She was greatly concerned about the welfare of animals and
+was greatly concerned about the welfare of animals and conservation on

 Flanders and Other Fields Harrap, London, 1964.
 Foreword by Air Marshal Sir John Witley (illustrator)